We have office locations in Arvada, Broomfield, Colorado Springs, Ft. Collins, Lakewood and Denver

 Probate law is complex and does not lend itself to informal interpretation.
 If you have power of attorney for a loved one, you need to know that the right to manage finances ends the moment the loved one is no more.

 If you have questions about wills, probate and powers of attorney, call our Denver office, or visit us at one of our offices in Arvada, Broomfield, Colorado Springs, Ft.
-Collins, Lakewood, Littleton, or Lone Tree.
+Collins, and Lakewood.

 We will be happy to explain what you can and cannot do.